 Anti-tracking

-PrivacyFix’s other function was to show what web sites are tracking you and stopping them from doing so.
+PrivacyFix’s other function was to show which websites are tracking you and stop them from doing so.
 Several anti-tracking extensions are available for both Firefox and Chrome browsers, but we highly recommend Disconnect.
 Just install it and let it do its thing.
 Clicking on the icon will show you relevant stats about the website you are currently visiting.

 This is usefull, but I still want to be able to customise my privacy more.
 For example, if I post something on a public group page, I don’t necessarily want it to appear in my friend’s newsfeed.
 Is there a way to do this?